-- 23.3.2.1 An Employee who is the Primary Caregiver for the child and who, as at the date of commencement of the leave, has completed at least 12 months' Continuous Service with the Employer since the commencement of their employment and/or since the end of their most recent period of parental leave is entitled to 52 weeks of parental leave consisting of: - 23.3.2.1.1 14 weeks of leave at the Employee's Full Rate of Pay; and - 23.3.2.1.2 38 weeks of leave at 60% of the Employee's Full Rate of Pay. - 23.3.2.2 An Employee may, with the agreement of their manager, return to work during the period of up to 38 weeks' leave at 60% of the Employee's Full Rate of Pay.
-An Employee will not be able to work or be paid for more than their full time fraction with the combination of Primary Caregiver leave and work.
-The Employee must be the
+- 24.3.2.1 An Employee who is the Primary Caregiver for the child and who, as at the date of commencement of the leave, has completed at least 12 months' Continuous Service with the Employer since the commencement of their employment and/or since the end of their most recent period of parental leave is entitled to 52 weeks of parental leave consisting of: - 24.3.2.1.1 14 weeks of paid leave; and - 24.3.2.1.2 38 weeks of 60% paid leave and 40% unpaid leave. - 24.3.2.2 An Employee may, with the agreement of their manager, return to work during the period of up to 38 weeks' leave of 60% paid leave, which will reduce or replace the 40% unpaid leave.
+An Employee will not be able to work or be paid for more than their full-time fraction with the combination of Primary Caregiver leave and work.
+The Employee must be the Primary Caregiver for the child on the leave days in order to remain eligible for Primary Caregiver leave.

-- Primary Caregiver for the child on the leave days in order to remain eligible for Primary Caregiver leave. - 23.3.2.3 An Employee may, with the agreement of their manager, take 28 weeks of leave at 50% of the Employee's Full Rate of Pay instead of the 14 weeks' leave at the Employee's Full Rate of Pay, resulting in the Employee taking up to 66 weeks of parental leave. - 23.3.2.4 If requested by the Employee, the paid Primary Caregiver leave may be paid to the Employee in advance as a lump sum.
+- 24.3.2.3 An Employee may, with the agreement of their manager, take 28 weeks of 50% paid leave and 50% unpaid leave instead of the 14 weeks' paid leave, resulting in the Employee taking up to 66 weeks of parental leave. - 24.3.2.4 If requested by the Employee, the Primary Caregiver leave may be paid to the Employee in advance as a lump sum.

-23.3.3 Primary Caregiver entitlement - less than 12 months' Continuous Service
+24.3.3 Primary Caregiver entitlement - less than 12 months' Continuous Service

-- 23.3.3.1 An Employee who is the Primary Caregiver for the child but who, as at the date of commencement of the leave, has completed less than 12 months' Continuous Service with the Employer since the commencement of their employment and/or since the end of their most recent period of parental leave is entitled to 52 weeks of parental leave consisting of: - 23.3.3.1.1 one week of leave at the Employee's Full Rate of Pay for each completed month of Continuous Service (but not less than four weeks' paid leave); and - 23.3.3.1.2 additional unpaid leave, such as to bring the total period of parental leave to no more than 52 weeks. - 23.3.3.2 If requested by the Employee, the paid Primary Caregiver leave may be paid to the Employee in advance as a lump sum.
+- 24.3.3.1 An Employee who is the Primary Caregiver for the child but who, as at the date of commencement of the leave, has completed less than 12 months' Continuous Service with the Employer since the commencement of their employment and/or since the end of their most recent period of parental leave is entitled to 52 weeks of parental leave consisting of: - 24.3.3.1.1 one week of paid leave for each completed month of Continuous Service (but not less than four weeks' paid leave); and - 24.3.3.1.2 additional unpaid leave, such as to bring the total period of parental leave to no more than 52 weeks. - 24.3.3.2 If requested by the Employee, the paid Primary Caregiver leave may be paid to the Employee in advance as a lump sum.

-23.3.4 Primary Caregiver entitlement - employee couples
+24.3.4 Primary Caregiver entitlement - employee couples

-- 23.3.4.1 An Employee is a member of an employee couple if both the Employee and the Employee's Spouse are employees of the Employer (whether the Employee's Spouse's employment is covered by this Agreement or another instrument). - 23.3.4.2 The combined amount of paid parental leave which may be taken by an employee couple cannot exceed 52 weeks of leave, unless an Employee is taking a portion of their leave at half pay in accordance with clause 23.3.2.3 (or the Employee's Spouse is taking a portion of their leave at half pay under an equivalent clause in the instrument that applies to them), in which case the period of leave will be extended accordingly.
+- 24.3.4.1 An Employee is a member of an employee couple if both the Employee and the Employee's Spouse are employees of the Employer (whether the Employee's Spouse's employment is covered by this Agreement or another instrument). - 24.3.4.2 The combined amount of paid parental leave which may be taken by an employee couple cannot exceed 52 weeks of leave, unless an Employee is taking 50% paid leave in accordance with clause 24.3.2.3 (or the Employee's Spouse is taking a portion of their leave at half pay under an equivalent clause in the instrument that applies to them), in which case the combined period of paid leave cannot exceed 66 weeks.

-23.3.5 Taking Primary Caregiver leave
+24.3.5 Taking Primary Caregiver leave

-23.3.5.1 If the Employee is the birth-mother and she will be the first Primary Caregiver, her period of birth-related parental leave must start no sooner than 20 weeks before the expected date of birth and must start no later than the date of birth.
+24.3.5.1 If the Employee is the birth-mother and she will be the first Primary Caregiver, her period of birth-related parental leave must start no sooner than 20 weeks before the expected date of birth and must start no later than the date of birth.